robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 **The Performance Equation:**
 Remember the fundamental CPU Performance formula from Chapter 1:
 $$\text{CPU Execution Time} = \text{Instruction Count} \times \text{CPI} \times \text{Clock Cycle Time}$$
 Because this is a **Single-Cycle** architecture, the CPI (Cycles Per Instruction) is artificially locked at exactly $1.0$.
-However, because every instruction, no matter how physically complex, must finish within that singular hardware cycle, the overall **Clock Cycle Time** will be strictly constrained by the slowest possible instruction logic path.
+However, because every instruction, no matter how physically complex, must finish within that singular hardware cycle, the overall **Clock Cycle Time** will be constrained by the slowest possible instruction logic path.

 ### 4.2 Logic Design Conventions & Clocking
-Before we wire silicon cables between components, we must establish rigorous electrical ground rules defining how data is safely manipulated and stored.
+Before we wire silicon cables between components, we must establish electrical ground rules defining how data is safely manipulated and stored.

 **Combinational vs. Sequential Logic:**
-*   **Combinational Elements**: These elements have absolutely no memory (e.g., the ALU, Adders, Multiplexers).
+*   **Combinational Elements**: These elements have no memory (e.g., the ALU, Adders, Multiplexers).
 Their outputs instantaneously depend ONLY on their current inputs.
 If you change an input wire, the output wire cascades to the new mathematical result immediately following simple logic gate delay.
-*   **Sequential State Elements**: These elements definitively contain memory (e.g., the Register File, Data Memory, the PC).
-They hold a specific datum value and absolutely refuse to update or overwrite that internal value unless explicitly commanded to do so by a universal synchronization square-wave: the **Clock**.
+*   **Sequential State Elements**: These elements contain memory (e.g., the Register File, Data Memory, the PC).
+They hold a specific datum value and refuse to update or overwrite that internal value unless commanded to do so by a universal synchronization square-wave: the **Clock**.

-**Hamacher's Clocking Methodology: Edge vs. Level Triggering** Following the architectural rigor detailed in *Computer Organization and Embedded Systems* (Hamacher et al.), we must explicitly define how the 5-stage execution loop physically interacts with the clock signal.
-Unlike pure software, hardware requires precise electrical orchestration utilizing a mix of **Edge-Triggering** (capturing data strictly on the instantaneous rise/fall of the clock) and **Level-Triggering** (allowing electricity to flow cleanly while the clock is held at a steady continuous high or low voltage state).
+**Hamacher's Clocking Methodology: Edge vs. Level Triggering** Following the architectural rigor detailed in *Computer Organization and Embedded Systems* (Hamacher et al.), we must define how the 5-stage execution loop physically interacts with the clock signal.
+Unlike pure software, hardware requires precise electrical orchestration utilizing a mix of **Edge-Triggering** (capturing data on the instantaneous rise/fall of the clock) and **Level-Triggering** (allowing electricity to flow while the clock is held at a steady continuous high or low voltage state).

 At its core, a processor is an endlessly repeating physical sequence governed rigidly by these constraints:
-1.  **Instruction Fetch (IF)**: The Program Counter (PC) explicitly relies on **positive-edge triggering**.
-It locks in the next instruction address precisely on the *rising edge* ($0 \to 1$ transition) to initiate the cycle securely.
+1.  **Instruction Fetch (IF)**: The Program Counter (PC) relies on **positive-edge triggering**.
+It locks in the next instruction address on the *rising edge* ($0 \to 1$ transition) to initiate the cycle .
-2.  **Instruction Decode (ID) & Register Read**: Once the PC triggers, the Register File read ports operate fundamentally using **level-triggered (high)** or purely combinational data flow.
+2.  **Instruction Decode (ID) & Register Read**: Once the PC triggers, the Register File read ports operate using **level-triggered (high)** or combinational data flow.
 Because reading is mathematically non-destructive, outputs continuously stream out as long as the inputs are held steady through the active cycle level.
-3.  **Execute (EX)**: The ALU is strictly combinational circuitry.
-It possesses zero clock dependency whatsoever, instantly rippling electricity through its logic gates independent of clock edges or levels.
+3.  **Execute (EX)**: The ALU is combinational circuitry.
+It possesses zero clock dependency whatsoever, rippling electricity through its logic gates independent of clock edges or levels.
-4.  **Memory Access (MEM)**: Writing to Data Memory requires extreme care to prevent capturing unstable "garbage" data as the ALU address circuits settle.
-To maximize structural safety, memory writes are frequently engineered to capture on the **negative (falling) edge** ($1 \to 0$ transition) or are strictly gated by an active **level-low** signal.
-This ensures the 32-bit values have had the entire positive-high duration to stabilize perfectly.
+4.  **Memory Access (MEM)**: Writing to Data Memory requires care to prevent capturing unstable "garbage" data as the ALU address circuits settle.
+To maximize structural safety, memory writes are frequently engineered to capture on the **negative (falling) edge** ($1 \to 0$ transition) or are gated by an active **level-low** signal.
+This ensures the 32-bit values have had the entire positive-high duration to stabilize .
-5.  **Write Back (WB)**: The destination Register File must securely capture the finalized calculation footprint.
-To solve the structural hazard of attempting to Read (Stage 2) and Write (Stage 5) to the same register bank simultaneously, standard architectures employ a split-phase layout: Register Writes are forcibly synchronized on the opposite threshold (e.g., the **negative-edge** or the **trailing positive-edge** ending the global cycle), allowing the read functionality exclusive priority over the front half of the clock level.
+5.  **Write Back (WB)**: The destination Register File must capture the finalized calculation footprint.
+To solve the structural hazard of attempting to Read (Stage 2) and Write (Stage 5) to the same register bank simultaneously, standard architectures employ a split-phase layout: Register Writes are synchronized on the opposite threshold (e.g., the **negative-edge** or the **trailing positive-edge** ending the global cycle), allowing the read functionality exclusive priority over the front half of the clock level.

 *   **Setup Time**: To satisfy these strict Edge interactions, input data arriving at any state element must physically stabilize a few picoseconds *before* the required transition strikes.
 *   **Hold Time**: The data must remain electrically stable for a few picoseconds *after* the targeted edge to ensure the flip-flops successfully snap shut.